SkylineCommunications/dataminer-docs/develop/api/DmsNotifyTypes/DMS_GET_VALUE.md

 ## Remarks

 - This call only works for parameters that have RTDisplay set to true.
-If you want to be able to use this call but do not want the parameter to be visible in the driver, set RTDisplay to true but do not specify a position.
+If you want to be able to use this call but do not want the parameter to be visible in the connector, set RTDisplay to true but do not specify a position.
 - When you call any of the protocol get methods to retrieve a value of a parameter on the same element, the value will be retrieved from the SLProtocol process.
 When you call a DMS_GET_VALUE (dms.Notify(87)) to retrieve a value of a parameter on another element of the DMS, the value will be retrieved from the SLElement process.

 ## Examples